 Rinaldo Alessandrini, Robert Wilson – Roberta Invernizzi (Euridice, La Musica, Eco), Georg Nigl (Orfeo), Sara Mingardo (Messaggera, La Speranza) – Teatro a...

-A documentary on the most performed contemporary composer in the world
+The most performed contemporary composer in the world

 Investigations on Robert Wilson's production in Amsterdam